-This is an unusual museum, and tends only to attract diehard hunting fans with it’s displays of guns, pictures of hunters and their catch, and of course taxidermy of animals hunted in the campo surrounding Ronda and further afield by Spanish hunters.
-The Museum also helps organise hunting expeditions in the Serrania; a shop with hunting supplies is also onsite.
+This is an unusual museum, and tends only to attract diehard hunting fans with it’s displays of guns, pictures of hunters and their catch, and of course taxidermy of animals hunted in the countryside surrounding Ronda and further afield by Spanish hunters.
+The Museum also helps organise hunting expeditions in the Serrania; a shop with hunting supplies is also on site. (no website)

 The only museum dedicated to bandits and highwaymen in Spain, this is a real experience of Ronda history not to be missed.
 Back in the 1800s bandits roamed the hills and valleys of the Serrania, and became so powerful in Andalucia the government in Madrid in 1844 ordered the creation of the Guardia Civil to put an end to their thieving ways.
 As late as the 1930s isolated pockets of bandits were still robbing wealthy travellers on their way to Ronda.